jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or ethnicity, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop everyone's evolution.
-Believing in biological identities gave antagonists the falsehoods they needed to spin up ideological stories about why their racial, gender, or noble superiority (supposedly) put them above participating in the evolutionary race everything must run.
+Even worse was how believing in biological identities gave antagonists the ammunition they needed to spin up ideological stories that (supposedly) justified why their racial, gender, or noble "superiority" put them above participating in the evolutionary race as equals.

 When humanity fought against these fictions, another would inevitably pop up.
 Like a hydra, racism, sexism, and elitism could be re-born anew because biological identities had humanity distracted from the technological antagonism holding them back.

-We were born free, but everywhere, our technological evolution was chained.
+We were born free, but everywhere, our technological self-evolution was chained.

 Despite their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
-Any group who ever claimed biological superiority fell in the face of  technological progress.
+Any group who ever claimed biological superiority fell in the face of technological inclusiveness and innovation.

 That progress wasn't perfect.
-Filled with antagonism, our evolution was sporadic on the game board of life.
-Entropy often caught up with us.
+Filled with antagonism, our evolution was so sporadic Entropy often caught up with us.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
-The primary cause of our suffering was not failed government policy or unfair history; it was thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.
+So what was really behind our struggles?
+Was it bad government policies or unfair circumstances?
+Nope.
+It was thwarted evolution, i.e., we didn't, or were prevented, from adopting innovations fast enough to outrun Entropy.

 Nature made us pay for our sins.
-Every biology student learns evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
+Every biology student knows evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

-Harnessing technological evolution seems simple, but getting here took a big change.
+Harnessing technological evolution seems simple to us today, but getting here took a big change.
 Galileo taught us science over mythology, Jefferson freedom over servitude, Darwin evolution over creationism; this book teaches us Techvolution over ideology.
 With it, we learned the pathway to healthy economics is Bumblebee economics via democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
-Perhaps most important, everyone has needs a mixture of tools to solve their problems, and thus everyone needs a healthy mixture of political beliefs to harness their tools.
+Perhaps most important, everyone needs a mixture of tools to solve their problems, and thus everyone needs a healthy mixture of political beliefs to protect and promote their tools.

 Techvolution transformed the era of mass production into the era of mass collaboration.
 This change finally unlocked the super-productivity of Internet Age technology like 3D printers, crypto-currency, augmented reality, and artificial intelligence.

 I am not naive.
-Human Nature is not perfect.
+Human Nature will never be perfect.
 We still have many problems today.
 But now we know gatekeeping by way of bullying, lawsuits, and violence comes too naturally when we have authority over others, from teachers to coaches, executives to princes.
-We understand antagonism is best purged from our souls via the continued universal experience of real-life troubles and the reliance on others to solve our pains.
+To fight against our darker Nature by purging the antagonism via the continued universal experience of real-life troubles and the reliance on others to solve our pains.

 Knowing Techvolution is like learning a language.
 Once you understand this way of thinking, you automatically realize creating and distributing better tools is what truly secures everyone's freedom and prosperity.
 This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems.
-Thus antagonism leads to its own inevitable destruction.
+Thus antagonism is a tragic tale because it leads to its own inevitable destruction.

 Now, I must thank those who took the first leap.
-Decades ago, many brave parents unplugged themselves from ideology and ventured into the frontier to start a new society.
+Decades ago, many brave parents unplugged themselves from fixed-ideological politics and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that's using Nature's currency to harness energy more efficiently every day.

 Now, all the world's regions sustain happy human life.
 Our kids don't die in ideological wars, suffer economic depressions, and rarely struggle with psychological torments.

-Instead, they receive the customized education and tools they need to roll their own dice on the gameboard of evolution.
+Instead, they receive the customized education and tools they need to roll their own dice on the gameboard of life.
 They work with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that select new adaptations so quickly it's edging us closer to perpetual profit while evolving life closer to our glorious future among the stars.

 Along with their teachers and leaders, I helped my kids find their technological niche.
 And now I get to watch them achieve their very best.
 I advise them to re-read this book often to be sure their kids will continue evolving mankind to our highest potential.